top of page

 The restaurants, which NJ Wines has viisited, tried their food and wines as well as rated food’s quality, food's taste, how the food is presented and looks, wine selection, decor, atmosphere, service and cleanliness, are presented here.

-Tuzla's restaurants, Bosnia and Herzegovina (26-12-2022 by Nenad Jelisic)
+Tuzla's restaurants, Bosnia and Herzegovina (26-12-2022 and 15-02-2024 by Nenad Jelisic)

-NJ Wines visited many of Tuzla's restaurants during June and July 2022.
+NJ Wines visited many of Tuzla's restaurants during June and July 2022 and June and July 2023.
 The restaurants, which were visited, ranged from those specializing in just one dish to those that had a wide selection of dishes and could be opened in any city in Europe.
 As Bosnia and Herzegovina was occupied by many different empires, mostly by the Ottoman Empire (just over 400 years) and then by the Austro-Hungarian Empire, its food tradition has been greatly influenced by it.
 Furthermore, Bosnia and Herzegovina consists of three major religions, Muslims, Orthodox and Catholics, each of which has its own food traditions.
 All this makes Bosnia and Herzegovina a unique culinary place when it comes to food.
 And therefore, if you get the opportunity, you should definitely visit and try different cuisines in some of Bosnia and Herzegovina's cities such as Banja Luka, Mostar, Sarajevo or Tuzla.
 Also, people in Bosnia and Herzegovina are very nice and helpful.

 Read more